+I published a paper, A novel treatment strategy to prevent Parkinson’s disease: focus on iron regulatory protein 1 (IRP1) in the International Journal of Neuroscience.
 The paper in a nutshell.
-In Parkinson’s disease there are problems with iron but the problems are due to dysregulation of iron utilization not high systematic iron levels which are not present in Parkinson’s disease.
+In Parkinson’s disease there are difficulties with iron but the difficulties are due to dysregulation of iron utilization not high systematic iron levels which are not present in Parkinson’s disease.
 Iron utilization can be re-regulated in Parkinson’s disease by supplementation with iron from iron carbonyl three times a day.
 Iron from iron carbonyl is slowly absorbed.
 Iron carbonyl given three times a day will keep iron absorption constant and keep systematic iron utilization constant which could prevent Parkinson’s disease.
-This idea must be first tested out in rats prior to patients with Parkinson’s disease taking iron from iron carbonyl.
+These views must be first tested in rats prior to patients with Parkinson’s disease taking iron from iron carbonyl.
 Patients with Parkinson’s disease now supplementing with iron from iron carbonyl is strongly advised against.

 Parkinson’s disease (PD) affects 2-3% of the population who are 65 years of age or older with PD being the second most common neurodegenerative disease (Poewe et al.,2017, Moustafa et al., 2016; Caligiore et al., 2016).
 In 2016 6.1 million individuals globally had Parkinson’s disease compared to 2.5 million individuals in 1990 where increased rates of PD were not due solely to an aging population as age-standardized prevalence rates of Parkinson’s disease also increased in the time period (Dorsey et al., 2018).
 In 2016, Parkinson’s disease caused 211, 296 deaths (95% UI 167,771-265,160) (Dorsey et al., 2018).